 What makes a word offensive?
 Perhaps understandably, you may not study the language of insults too much at school!
 But studying language that cultures find offensive can tell you much about societies.
 Read a selection of the following articles, beginning with Swearing by Bill Bryson, to find out more:

 - Swearing (extract from Mother Tongue by Bill Bryson)

 - Emotions Shape the Language We Use (article on The Conversation)

-- Why We Love to Swear So Goddamned Much
+- Why We Love to Swear So Goddamned Much (Big Think article)

-- No Offence
+- No Offence (Slate article)

 - Almost Before We Spoke, We Swore (from the New York times by Natalie Angier)

 - Mind Your Language (extract from Balderdash and Piffle)

-- Poor Little Snowflake
+- Poor Little Snowflake (Guardian article)

-- How Swearing Got Less Taboo
+- How Swearing Got Less Taboo (Guardian article)

 - Does it matter how offensive a word is before you consider not using it?
 Are there degrees of taboo?